 Education is about more than getting a job; it’s about learning how to make a difference in the world.

 The Religious Education Programme develops the student’s awareness, understanding, knowledge and appreciation of their Christian faith and of the challenge to bring the Good News of Jesus and the Kingdom of God to all.
 There is also a strong ecumenical and inter- faith dimension to the curriculum, which finds expression and is enriched by our students of different denominations and faiths.
 Our programme is taught by highly skilled and qualified teachers, both Vincentian and lay staff.

-All our students follow the Junior Certificate syllabus and sit Religious Education exams twice a year at Christmas and at the end of May.
+All our students follow the Junior Certificate syllabus and sit Religious Education exams twice a year at the end of November and at the end of May.
 The course seeks to promote an understanding and appreciation not only of the Catholic faith but of why people believe, as well as tolerance and respect for the values and beliefs of all.
 The programme offers the students the opportunity to develop an informed and critical understanding of the Christian tradition in its historical origins and its cultural and social expressions.
 The Junior Cycle Religious Education Programme is built around a framework of knowledge, understanding, skills and attitudes.
 Such a framework also prepares students for the Leaving Certificate course in Religious Education.
 The Syllabus sections include:

 - Communities of Faith.

 - The Question of Faith.

 - The Celebration of Faith.